soy-capitan/GothsDayOut/README.md

 ## Known Bugs

-_Still working on getting the data to feedback.
-This site is optimized for firefox so far.
-I haven't reached the point where we have talked about cross platform coding, so this is unlikely to be as reactive as i'd like or pass a qa muster.
-Reuse this code at your own risk.
-Also, I've used multiple form types both of my own making and of others and it breaks as soon as I combine bootstrap scrolling function and spy and the form.
-Much swearing durring the weekend has been had._

 _update: Bugs fixed in most recent version.
-Stil optimized for firefox, not as reactive as I'd like, but funcionality is good_
+Stil optimized for firefox, not as reactive as I'd like, but funcionality is good. "$("#retry").hide()" -this doesn't make sense for the logic of this site.
+I could add a reset button to hide.
+EXAMPLE LOGIC: aditional button reset(function(){hidescript}) Though i clearly understand how to implement it. _
 ## Support and contact details

 _This is for entertainment purposes only, Please don't contact me about this unless you are the code reviewer, and definitly not if you don't have a sense of humor_